arnarg/nix-gleam/README.md

 ## Usage

-Currently there is only 1 builder which builds a gleam application that will be run by `erl` (like `gleam export erlang-shipment`).
+Currently there is only 1 builder which builds a gleam application and supports both `erlang` and `javascript` target (but hard-coded to use nodejs runtime).

 ### buildGleamApplication